"WORD OF GOD"

 Study The Bible As The Word of God

-The Bible is the Word of God, and we get the most good out of any book by studying it as what it really is.
+The Bible is the Word of God, and we get the best out of any book by studying it as what it really is.
 It is often said that we should study the Bible just as we study any other book.
 That principle contains a truth, but it also contains a great error.
 The Bible, it is true, is a book as other books are books, the same laws of grammatical and literary construction and interpretation hold here as hold in other books.
 But the Bible is an entirely unique book.
 It is what no other book is - The Word of God.
 This can be easily proven to any candid person.
 The Bible ought then to be studied as no other book is.
 It should be studied as the Word of God.
 "And we also thank God continually because, when you received the word of God, which you heard from us, you accepted it not as a human word, but as it actually is, the word of God, which is indeed at work in you who believe."(1 Thes.
 2:13.)

-This Involves Five Things.
+This Involves Nine Things.

 1. We must know the Mind of God; here it is revealed.